Party conferences

 Main Hall | Friends Meeting House (Outside the conference secure zone)

 It is places, and not people, who are left behind.
-The de-industrialisation of our towns and cities has diminished traditional routes to work, leaving behind a jobs and skill gap.
+The de-industrialisation of our towns and cities has diminished traditional routes to work, leaving behind a jobs and skills gap.
 But in Greater Manchester there are signs of a new skilled, creative, and innovation driven economy.
-So how can we make sure every community in the region benefits from Manchester’s growing success, and what can be done to create a place-based approach to jobs and regeneration, including the Mayor’s plan for a Manchester baccalaureate.
+So how can we make sure every community in the region benefits from Manchester’s growing success, and what can be done to create a place-based approach to jobs and regeneration, including the Mayor’s plan for a Manchester Baccalaureate.

 Monday, 6 October, 12:30pm - 13:30pm